Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 The old tried and true method of encouraging sales is to use a coupon.
 Most commonly this is a retail technique but you can use it with wholesalers as well.

-On their first order create a personalised coupon for a % off their entire order.
+On their first order create a personalized coupon for a % off their entire order.

 This tactic works hand in hand with other tactics such as the sample pack.